 I used Aweber for my first email marketing platform and loved it.
 I eventually switched to Active Campaign because the pricing was similar to what I was paying Aweber for an email list of 5K+ and the functionality was much more robust.

 I’ve been really happy with the move to Active Campaign and years later still feel that I have plenty of room to grow into it.

-In fact, Marlon Marescia, who teaches the sales funnels course in our Coach Changemakers Academy, recommends Active Campaign to our students who are not already heavily committed to an email marketing system.
+My friend, Marlon Marescia, who teaches sales funnels courses, recommends Active Campaign to coaches who are not already heavily committed to an email marketing system.